ZarmDev/To-doz-React/README.md

 # To-doz-React
-A to-do list site that helps you get things done.
+A to-do list site that helps you get things done. pp
 # Who is this for?
 People who want to start a routine mostly, but you can also use it for projects and saves.